 The iPhone is the most popular mobile device in the world.
-It has changed the way we interact with information, entertainment, and communication.
+It has changed how we interact with information, entertainment, and communication.

 The iPhone app market is an ever-changing landscape of innovation: it’s not just about making something that works well; it’s about creating something that stands out from the crowd.

-In order to succeed in this market, you need to have something that appeals to your audience.
-This can be as simple as making sure your app has a catchy name or as complex as developing an entire brand identity around your app's functionality.
+It would help if you had something that appeals to your audience to succeed in this market.
+This can be as simple as ensuring your app has a catchy name or as complex as developing an entire brand identity around your app’s functionality.

 Here are some real-life success stories of starting an iPhone app:

 Brandon Bayer (from Ohio, USA) started Storeo over 9 years ago.